 At this point, it really seems that this adaptation is taking Atwood’s dark vision – which was brilliant as a minimal, suffocatingly oppressive tale of the loss of individuality in a fundamentalist patriarchal regime – and turning it into a fable for our times: a tale of resistance, of community, of fighting back together.
 In the age of Trump and the global threat of populism, I am excited to see the series exploit its creative possibilities to further adapt the story to our current world.
 Because the screenplay was written before Trump’s election, it can’t directly comment on that particular turn of events, but the sense of a turning political tide is palpable nevertheless.
 Having covered most of the book’s material within the first five episodes, there is immense scope here for the series to assert itself as a stand-alone work of art with some new and exciting storylines – especially regarding new possibilities for the women fighting back together.
 Nolite to bastardes carborundorum, indeed.

-The Handmaid’s Tale is out now in the US on Hulu, and coming to the UK on Channel 4 from 28th May.
+The Handmaid’s Tale is out now on Hulu in the US, and on Channel 4 in the UK.